Schiiss/blog/_posts/2025-08-09-the-art-of-keeping-things-simple-automated-testing.md

 **How this example follows best practices:**

 - Tests are fast and independent, using mock data to control input data.
-- Each test is isolated and repeatable, with setup/teardown for a clean state.
+- Each test is isolated and repeatable.
 - Focuses on behavior (row data, audit columns) rather than implementation details.
 - Uses small, representative sample data for each scenario.
 - Tests are readable and self-documenting, with descriptive class and method names.